kvbc/react-messenger/README.md

 Simple messaging app built on a Next.js frontend with an Express backend and a SQLite database, using Github authentication services (OAuth Apps)

 This project was a great introduction to the world of third-party auth providers, as well as a huge help to familiarize myself with a simple potential login/logout user flow in a React application.
-Learned a lot of do's and dont's of access tokens.
+Learned a lot of do's and dont's when it comes to access tokens.
 HttpOnly cookies for the win!

 Tech Stack:
 - **T**ypescript